HCK-CI/AutoHCK/docs/Home.md

                                      Has effect only when testing storage drivers.
-        --aio-native                  Use aio=native for virtual disks (forces cache=none, cannot combine with --aio-threads) --aio-threads                 Use aio=threads for virtual disks (forces cache=none, cannot combine with --aio-native) --extensions <extensions_list>
+        --aio-native                  Use aio=native for virtual disks (forces cache=none, cannot combine with --aio-threads) --aio-threads                 Use aio=threads for virtual disks (forces cache=none, cannot combine with --aio-native) --discard-granularity <size>  Set discard_granularity on virtio-blk-pci devices and discard=unmap on their drive Size can be a plain byte count or use a K/M/G suffix (e.g. 4096, 4K, 256K, 32M) --extensions <extensions_list>
                                      List of extensions for run test
         --net-test-speed <net_test_speed>